jsakaluk/dySEM/README.md

 3.  **Script** your preferred model
 4.  **Fit** and **Inspect** your model via `lavaan`
 5.  **Output** statistical visualizations and/or tables

+There are additional optional functions, as well, that help users to calculate certain additional quantitative values (e.g., reliability, corrected model fit indexes in models with indistinguishable dyad members).

 ### 1. Import and wrangle **data**